mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 ```
 The command-line prompt typically displays the name of your computer, the current working directory and your username.
 It ends with a `$` sign, waiting for you to enter a command.

-When you first open the Terminal app, you are likely to find yourself in your home directory associated with your username and account on the MacBook.
-The tilde sign ~ represents a shortcut designation for that directory within Unix file systems.
+When you first open the `Terminal` app, you are likely to find yourself in your **home directory** associated with your username and account on the MacBook.
+The tilde sign `~` represents a shortcut designation for that directory within Unix file systems.

-The terms `terminal` and `shell` are often used interchangeably, but they refer to different things.
+The terms `Terminal` and `shell` are often used interchangeably, but they refer to different things.

-* `Terminal`: This is the actual interface or program that opens a window and lets you interact with the shell.
+* **Terminal**: This is the actual interface or program that opens a window and lets you interact with the shell.
 The terminal displays input and output.
 It's the graphical or text-based application you run, like the Terminal app on macOS or programs like iTerm2.
-* `Shell`: The shell is the environment or command-line interpreter that processes commands.
+* **Shell**: The shell is the environment or command-line interpreter that processes commands.
 When you type commands into a terminal, it's the shell that reads, interprets, and executes those commands.
 There are various shells available, with `bash` being one of the most common, especially on Linux.
 You will see lots of online material mentioning the `bash` shell.
 Others include `sh, zsh, csh`, and `fish`.

-When you're using the Terminal app on macOS, you're typically using the Z shell `zsh` within that terminal to execute commands.
+When you're using the `Terminal` app on macOS, you're typically using the Z shell or  `zsh` within that terminal to execute commands.
 If you need to switch to another shell, say `bash`, you type its name.

-Let's switch to `bash` and then back to `zsh`.
+Let's switch to `bash`.

 ```
 bash
 ```

+And then back to `zsh`.

 ```
 zsh